ANZAC Bridge - Sydney

 Eastern end

-The bridge deck is constructed in 10 metre concrete segments.
+The bridge deck was constructed in 10 metre concrete segments.
 The first three segments were initially supported by scaffolding.
-When tower construction was completed, the first stay cables were installed.

 The cables connect to the deck segment at its furthest edge from the tower.

-Construction over the water used a recent innovation - the formtraveller.
-Supported by the leading edge cables of the previous segment, it provided support for the next concrete segment to be cast.
+Supported by the leading edge cables of the previous segment, the formtraveller provided support for the next 10m concrete segment to be cast.

-The formtraveller was of substantial construction being 30m long and 32m wide, and weighing 280 tonnes.8.
+The formtraveller was of substantial construction being 30m long and 32m wide, and weighing 280 tonnes.
+8.

 Deck segments weigh in the order of 460 tonnes.
 As a deck segment is cast on one side of the tower it must be balanced by one on the other side.
 The land side segments were cast first.

-a balancing act
+a balancing act between each side of the tower

 approaches on the western end